sdenier/Articles/demystifying git/demystifying_git2.md

+# Demystifying Git: 3 Concepts to Do Everything with Git

-In the previous article, we saw three essential concepts of revision tools: snapshot, graph, and changeset.
+In the [previous article](./demystifying_git1.md), we saw three essential concepts of revision tools: snapshot, graph, and changeset.
 In the following, we can apply these concepts to understand how Git commands operate on your project.
 This will teach us how to think like Git.

 ## Updating the Working Copy (Switching between Branches, Pulling)